✕

 • The number of questions per section and the stipulated time are different for each test.

-Now does that mean the above differences are enough for you to decide which test to take up?
+Now, are the above differences enough for you to decide which test to take up?
 Certainly not!
 There’s more to it than is visible.
-We will list down the 8 differences between the ACT and SAT that will be key indicators to your right choice of test.
+We will list the 8 differences between the ACT and SAT that will be key indicators to your right choice of test.

 1. Time Per Question